-We foster and believe in a motivating and challenging working environment for everyone at REN.
+We believe in and foster a motivating and challenging working environment for everyone at REN.
 With respect to integration and gender equality, we have made important progress, year after year.

 I would like to thank our employees, the Board of Directors and our shareholders for their permanent support and drive, allowing us to continue the work which is of vital importance for our community.